microsoft/ivy/doc/examples/sht/reference.md

 committed (that is, every transaction must commit between begin and end).

         action end(lt:txid)
         before end {
             assert commited(lt)
         }
     }

-In princple, we can now write a monitor for the reference object that maintains the "happens before" relation and checks that the actual commit order is consistent with "happens before".
+In principle, we can now write a monitor for the reference object that maintains the "happens before" relation and checks that the actual commit order is consistent with "happens before".
 We'll leave that problem for later however, and just trust that our reference object is correct.
+The reference object is all we really need, since it can be used as a specification of our protocol by a client in order to prove the client correct.